 The members of Ogbert the Nerd seem more shocked about their recent success than anyone else in their orbit.
 They had humble beginnings to be fair, as the band started off as a side project for a bunch of friends in two different bands who wanted an excuse to keep making music and playing shows together.
-The group never imagined that in a years time Ian Cohen would be shouting them out on his podcast and that they’d be getting playlist placement from NPR of all places.
+The group never imagined that in a years time prominent indie music journalists like Ian Cohen would be shouting Ogbert out on their podcasts and that they’d be getting playlist placement from NPR of all places.
 The band would have been happy enough if Ogbert was just beloved by the group of friends they made in the New Jersey DIY scene when they put out their self titled EP in February 2019.
-Then something funny happened.
-The tape reminded anyone who listened of Snowing and Algernon Cadwallader, two massively beloved emo revival bands from the early 2010s who may have had the greatest impact on the scene after they each broke up.
+Fate, however, had different plans for the band.
+Their EP reminded anyone who listened to it of Snowing and Algernon Cadwallader, two massively beloved emo revival bands from the early 2010s who may have had the greatest impact on the scene after they each broke up.
 Ogbert’s shouty brand of emo sounded like it was tailor made to make a basement explode, and anyone who was lucky enough to see them in person confirmed that it did.
 That unique sound was coupled with a great sense of humor and even more importantly a sincerity that can just be hard to come by in the emo scene.
-There really seemed to be actual human people writing these songs and running their social media accounts, real irony poisoned people doing their best to navigate the malaise of living in New Jersey who treated every new fan who shouted them out like they were a writer from Rolling Stone Magazine.
+There really seemed to be actual human people writing these songs and running their social media accounts, real irony poisoned people doing their best to navigate the malaise of living in New Jersey who treated every new fan who tweeted at them like they were a writer from Rolling Stone.

 That sincerity is a the heart of the band in every respect.
 One aspect of the group I wasn’t prepared for going into our two hour Zoom was how thoughtful they were with every detail that went into the record.
 Almost every line from every song and every image used on the album packaging and roll out has a story from “Ogbert Lore” attached, to the point where they see I Don’t Hate You as a pseudo concept album.
 This lore consists of mostly real life stories of the the members of the group as well as a whole fictional sci-fi universe that the band has semi-serious plans of flipping into a comic book series.
 Ogbert are extremely conscious of their place in the emo genre, with the comic book aspirations being inspired by their heroes in My Chemical Romance and Coheed and Cambria, but wanted to use the often negative tropes of the genre to positive ends.
 Lead singer Madison talked at length about wanting to use their lyrics explore the negative shit going on in their life by turning it inwards and figuring out how they could be a better person going forward, rather than forcing their anger on the unwitting subjects of the songs.
 It’s a mature perspective on emo music and their place in it in a genre that often doesn’t reward that kind of maturity.